“For dear Miss Jackson, with loving Xmas wishes from Alix, 1900”.

 Snowman appears to have had the paper knife in his collection until at least 1979 when the reference to it was made in the Kunsthalle exhibition catalogue of 1986-87.
 Snowman himself referred to the paper knife as being “an eloquent example of Carl Fabergé igniting a bright spark of pleasure between people, a function to which he appears to have dedicated his life.”

 The paper knife appeared in an exhibition at Wartski in 1992 and was described but not illustrated in its exhibition catalogue.
 Since 2003, it has been on loan to the Victoria and Albert Museum in London, until the Victoria and Albert Museum’s acquisition of it as a Cultural Gift.
 It is now on display in the William and Judith Bollinger Gallery, in the Faberge case in Rooms 91-93, catalogued as ‘case 56, shelf 8’.
+It is displayed without its attendant case and the Tsarina’s handwritten inscription in pencil, in the open lid, as it appeared in the book Faberge: Imperial Jeweller, ed.
+Geza von Habsburg and Marina Lopato, when I first saw it, as an illustration.

 This presentation shows the twofold importance of this piece – as an artwork of outstanding craftsmanship and beauty, but also, as a personal gift to a close friend – itself a testament to a Russian Tsarina’s childhood in Darmstadt.